yuraxdrumz/blog/source/_drafts/Golang-Memory-Leaks.md

 - block        - stack traces that led to blocking on synchronization primitives
 - mutex        - stack traces of holders of contended mutexes
 - profile      - cpu profile
-- trace        - allows collecting all the profiles for a certain duration, `curl http://localhost:8080/debug/pprof/trace?seconds=5 > trace.out`
+- trace        - allows collecting all the profiles for a certain duration

 #### Profiling Example